Cost of Simulating Entanglement in Steering Scenario: Preliminary

-for some channel $p(a|x,i)$ \cite{Heinosaari-2016a, Guerini-2017a}.
+for some classical channel $p(a|x,\lambda)$ \cite{Heinosaari-2016a, Guerini-2017a}.
 In the simple case of quantum observables, compatibility amounts to pairwise commutativity, but the latter is not necessary for general POVMs.
-For a qubit system, let $\mc{P}_r$ denote the entire family of ``noisy spin measurements.''
-Each measurement in this family is a two-outcome POVM $\{M_{+|r\hat{n}}, M_{-|r\hat{n}}\}$ with $M_{\pm|r\hat{n}}=\tfrac{1}{2}(\mbb{I}\pm r\hat{n}\cdot\vec{\sigma})$, where $\hat{n}$ is a normalized Bloch vector and $r\in[0,1]$ is the noise parameter which effectively shrinks the Bloch sphere down to radius $r$.
-We similarly let $\mc{P}_r^p$ denote the subset of all noisy spin measurements with $\hat{n}$ confined to the $x-z$ plane.
-Note that $\mc{P}_1$ is the entire family of qubit projective measurements.
-It has been previously shown that $\mc{P}_r$ is a compatible family iff $r\in [0,\frac{1}{2}]$ \cite{Wiseman2007,Heinosaari-2015a}, whereas the compatibility range for $\mc{P}_r^p$ is $r\in [0,\frac{2}{\pi}]$ \cite{Uola2016}.

-Skrzypczyk \textit{et al.} have introduced the notion of \textit{compatibility complexity}, which for a family of compatible measurements is the smallest number of outcomes $n$ such that Eq. \eqref{Eq:compatible_POVM} holds \cite{Skrzypczyk2020}.
-We let $N(r)$ and $N^p(r)$ denote the compatibility complexities for measurement families $\mc{P}_r$ and $\mc{P}^p_r$ in their respective compatibility regions.
-The connection to the simulation cost of Werner states is given by the following propositions.
+In parallel with the simulation cost of steering assemblages and bipartite quantum states $\gamma(\rho_{AB})$, Skrzypczyk \textit{et al.} introduced the notion of \textit{compatible complexity}, which, for a family of compatible measurements $\mc{M}:=\{M_{a|x}\}$, is the smallest number of outcomes $|\Lambda|$ such that Eq. \eqref{Eq:compatible_POVM} holds \cite{Skrzypczyk2020}.
+We interpret this as the simulation cost of a set of compatible measurements $\mc{M}$ and denote it by $N(\mc M)$.